SouravHaider/SouravHaider/README.md

 ## 👨🏽‍🔧 My Profile
-I’m Sourav Haider can call me Mo, a Computer Science graduate with a practical interest in systems, data, and automation.
+I’m Sourav, with a practical interest in systems, data, and automation.
 I enjoy working on real-world problems where technology, processes, and passionate about learning new technology and building cool projects.

 ---